nakimera/My-Diary-app/README.md

 ### Prerequisites
 You will need the following software running on your machine to get started

-* Python 3.6
-is an intepreted high-level programming language that was used for this application
+* Python 3.6 (Intepreted high-level programming language that was used for this application)

-* pip
-is a package management system used to install and manage software packages written in python
+* pip (Package management system used to install and manage software packages written in python)

-* Postgres database
+* Postgres database (Open source relational database management system )

 ### Technologies used
-* Flask
+* Flask (Python framework)
-* Pytest
+* Pytest (Python testing framework)
-* Pylint
+* Pylint (Bug and quality checker for the Python programming language)

 Download python from [here](https://www.python.org/getit/)